cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cloudflare-cert.md

 ### Minikube

-To trust the Cloudflare root certificate in Minikube, refer to [certificate signed by unknown authority](https://minikube.sigs.k8s.io/docs/handbook/vpn_and_proxy/#x509-certificate-signed-by-unknown-authority).
+To trust the Cloudflare root certificate in Minikube, refer to [x509: certificate signed by unknown authority](https://minikube.sigs.k8s.io/docs/handbook/vpn_and_proxy/#x509-certificate-signed-by-unknown-authority).